 - Neck Lift

-Your own super fund may be able to help pay for your surgery on “compassionate grounds” – please see information on our finance page.
+Your own super fund may be able to help pay for your surgery on “compassionate grounds” – please see information on our payment methods page.

 Always check with your Health insurer before organizing surgery to ensure that you are covered and that there are no exclusions written in the fine print of your policy.